 Workload automation and job scheduling assist IT departments to achieve a high volume of work.
 IT automation spreads efficiency to all departments of an organization and takes care of the tedious tasks that no one wants to do.

 IT automation is a wide field and it ranges from small-batch files that any savvy IT worker puts together to speed up system investigation routines and regular admin tasks.
-The field also includes some very comprehensive system management tools and office data processing software.
+The IT automation software field also includes some very comprehensive system management tools and office data processing software.

-- ActiveBatch Flexible workload automation and job scheduling tool.
+- ActiveBatch EDITOR’S CHOICE Flexible workload automation and job scheduling tool.

 - Control-M General job scheduler and batch file manager for IT departments.

 - Redwood RunMyJobs Task automation for ERPs, reporting engines, and migration projects.